Running of the bulls | Pictures | Reuters

 Running of the bulls

-A wild cow charges at a reveller in the bullring following the fifth running of the bulls at the San Fermin festival in Pamplona, Spain.
+A wild cow hits a reveller with its hoof as it enters the bullring following the seventh running of the bulls.
 REUTERS/Susana Vera

-Children are chased by toy bulls as they take part in the Encierro Txiki (Little Bull Run).
+Runners sprint ahead of bulls during the sixth running of the bulls.
+REUTERS/Susana Vera

+A wild cow charges at a reveller in the bullring following the fifth running of the bulls at the San Fermin festival.
+REUTERS/Susana Vera

+Runners sprint ahead of bulls during the sixth running of the bulls at the San Fermin festival.
+REUTERS/Susana Vera

+Spanish bullfighter Alberto Lopez Simon gets gored by a bull during a bullfight at the San Fermin festival.
 REUTERS/Susana Vera

 A wild cow charges at a reveller in the bullring following the fifth running of the bulls.
 REUTERS/Susana Vera